 \subsection{Comparison with State-of-the-Art}

 To evaluate the effectiveness of our proposed architecture, we compare it against several baselines.
 For pose-only comparisons, we choose a graph-based network MS-G3D~\cite{liu2020disentangling} and an attention-based method ISTA-Net~\cite{wen2023interactive} --- the two best performing skeleton-based methods on Assembly101~\cite{sener2022assembly101}, as reported by~\cite{wen2023interactive}.
-We also employ video baselines TSM \cite{lin2019tsm} and SlowFast~\cite{feichtenhofer2019slowfast}, which emphasize efficiency and high temporal resolution, respectively.
-Additionally, we include Cho~\etal~\cite{cho2023transformer}, the state-of-the-art for the H2O dataset.
-For Assembly101, we replicate the results of the aforementioned methods using RGB frames from \textit{view 4} of the dataset, while results on H2O are acquired from the respective papers.
-Furthermore, on both datasets, we train and test RGBPoseConv3D~\cite{duan2022revisiting}, state-of-the-art in multi-modal action recognition with skeleton and RGB data.
+We also employ video baselines TSM \cite{lin2019tsm} and SlowFast~\cite{feichtenhofer2019slowfast}, emphasizing efficiency and high temporal resolution, respectively.
+Additionally, we include H2OTR~\cite{cho2023transformer}, the state-of-the-art for the H2O dataset.
+For Assembly101, we replicate the results of the methods above using RGB frames from \textit{view 4} of the dataset, while results on H2O are acquired from the respective papers.
+Furthermore, on both datasets, we train and test RGBPoseConv3D~\cite{duan2022revisiting}, which is current state-of-the-art in multimodal action recognition with skeleton and RGB data.

 We evaluate three variants of our method by controlling the input modalities.
 As shown in \cref{tab:sota}, our unimodal pose-only model excels in verb recognition on Assembly101.
-In contrast, RGB-based methods benefit from object appearance and usually perform well in terms of action accuracy, which can be attributed to their high object recognition performance.
+In contrast, RGB-based methods benefit from object appearance and usually perform well for actions due to the strong object recognition.

 In this context, the accuracy of ISTA-Net on H2O is not directly comparable to our method, as they also use the 6D object poses, while we only use hand poses as input.
 RGBPoseConv3D struggles to achieve satisfactory performance, particularly on Assembly101, suggesting that generalizing to hand poses is non-trivial for skeleton-based methods.
 Therefore, we combine two best-performing unimodal methods with late fusion (MS-G3D + TSM) to create a stronger baseline.
 Our model even outperforms this, indicating the effectiveness of our proposed multimodal fusion.